Changissnz/nu_merchant_principal/README.md

 ![image info](./images/gbg_diagram1.PNG)

 **GBGD1** Graphical illustration of group D's connectivity.
 In mathematical lexicon, this group is a complete graph.
+There is no correlation between node positioning and entity rank in the group.